zafargilani/zafilani/index.md

 ### ABOUT ME

-I currently hold Data and AI Consultant position at Johnson Matthey.
+I currently hold Principal Data Engineer position at Johnson Matthey.

 Prior to this I was the Senior Principal Consultant for AI and Deep Learning at Enzen Global Solutions Ltd. I also held the Adjunct Assistant Professor position at the University of Hong Kong.